ISET/isetcompile/README.md

 ## Conceptual organization

 The main directory of a function within the repository is called **functionName**.
 Each such directory contains at least three functions.
+We prepend c_ to indicate that this is intended for compilation.

  * **c_functionName.m** for the main routine.
  * **c_functionNameParams.m** to return a Matlab struct with all of the parameters needed in the main function.